Graph Signal Processing over a Probability Space of Shift Operators: Introduction

-The main focus of the paper is on the theory of signal processing with a given distribution of operators on a network.
-However, learning the distribution of operators is itself an important topic if such prior knowledge is unavailable.
-For completeness, we give an overview of a Bayesian approach based on Markov chain Monte Carlo (MCMC) \cite{Gue19} in \cref{sec:lea}.
-On the other hand, in the machine learning community, there are end-to-end Bayesian learning approaches \cite{Sou19, Zha19} to address ambiguity in graph structure as well as robustness in graph neural networks.
+While we focus on the theory of signal processing with a given distribution of operators on a network, learning the distribution of operators is itself an important topic if it is not already given by prior knowledge.
+To develop the distribution models, we make use of an existing Bayesian approach using Markov chain Monte Carlo (MCMC) \cite{Gue19}, but with novel loss functions based on GSP concepts such as the norm of low-frequency signal components.
+Although we shall focus on the data-driven approach for acquiring distribution information, it is worth mentioning there are also well-known probabilistic graph models such as the Erd\H{o}s-R\'{e}nyi model that plays important roles in many theoretical studies.

 The rest of this paper is organized as follows.
 We introduce the basic setup and define the Fourier transform in \cref{sec:dis}.
 In \cref{sec:conv} and \cref{sec:ban}, we discuss various families of filters.
 We present sampling theory in \cref{sec:ban} in conjunction with band-pass filters.
 In \cref{sec:ba}, we discuss base changes that deal with switching from one sample space of operators to another.
 The framework requires knowledge of the distribution of the shift operators.
 In \cref{sec:lea}, we describe ways to learn a distribution if such a priori knowledge is unavailable.
 We present several numerical examples in \cref{sec:sim} and conclude in \cref{sec:con}.
 Proofs of all results are deferred to \cref{sec:pro}.
 A preliminary version of this work was presented in \cite{Ji21}.
-In this paper, we include more thorough theoretical results and discussions not in the preliminary version.
-We also include further numerical experiments.
+In this paper, we include more thorough theoretical discussions and further numerical experiments.
+In Appendix~\ref{sec:rmk}, we compare our approach with algebraic signal processing.

 \emph{Notations:} We use $\circ$ to denote function composition.
 Let $\Real$ denote the set of real numbers, $\Real_+$ the set of non-negative real numbers, $M_n(\Real)$ be the space of $n\times n$ real matrices, and $[n]$ the discrete set $\{1,2,\ldots, n\}$. $\E_{\mu}$ is the expectation operator \gls{wrt} the probability measure $\mu$.
 For a Hilbert space $L^2(\Omega)$, we denote its inner product and norm (and associated operator norm) as $\ip{\cdot}{\cdot}_{L^2(\Omega)}$ and $\norm{\cdot}_{L^2(\Omega)}$, respectively.
 If the Hilbert space is clear from the context, to avoid clutter, we drop the subscripts and use $\ip{\cdot}{\cdot}$ and $\norm{\cdot}$ respectively.
 We use calligraphic fonts such as $\mathcal{X},\mathcal{Y}, \mathcal{Z}$ for spaces of operators, while the operators are boldfaced.